barotto/IBMulator/README.md

 a good place) and update ibmulator.ini with the file name of the ROM you want to use (see below for the correct format.)

-You also want to select (or create) the correct keyboard mapping.

 From now on IBMulator is ready to run.

 For more information regarding the configuration options, see the comments